soopyc/ascnsa/AST10106-Group/README.md

 The program can handle personal accounting tasks such as:
 - record every day expense and income
+- print out previously entered entries
-- calculate cash flow over a period of time
+- display/find cash flow over a period of time
 - calculate tax
 - display spending categories and % of money spent on each